Fastest Shed: Technical details

 Fastest Shed's original build was based on a Volkswagen Passat 4Motion, including its 190 bhp engine.
 Later, the engine power was increased to 265 bhp by fitting it with a nitrous oxide injection kit.

 For the September 2018 record attempt, the vehicle was fitted with a 400 bhp Audi RS4 (B5) engine.
 In an interview with Car Throttle, which aired on YouTube, Nicks has confirmed he changed the engine, replacing the existing B5 generation engine with an engine used in the B7 generation RS4, producing 455 bhp.
 It is also fitted with hydraulic suspension.

+World's Fastest Shed

+While known as the Fastest Shed, the actual fastest shed belongs to Brian Cade who built and owns 'Ed the Shed', a Guiness World record holding shed reaching a speed of 123 mph (198 km/h) at Elvington Airfield, in Yorkshire on Sunday 12th October 2025.